 Serve this classic party snack with your favorite dipping sauce.

-Or, try these BBQ cauliflower wings with the cheesy ranch dressing from my chickpea taco recipe.
-It’s made from soaked cashews and it's my go-to dip for these cauliflower wings.
+Or, try these BBQ cauliflower wings with my cheesy ranch dressing from this chickpea taco recipe.
+It’s made from soaked cashews and my go-to dip for these vegan wings.

 You won’t regret it, I promise!